pelednoam/flying-whiskers/README.md

    - Use **Arrow Keys** or **WASD** to control the cat's movement
    - Precise digital control for desktop users

-2. **Mouse Controls**
+2. **Mouse/Trackpad Controls**
    - Click and drag anywhere on the screen
-   - The cat follows your mouse movement
+   - The cat follows your mouse/trackpad movement
    - Release to stop moving
-   - Perfect for laptop trackpads
+   - Optimized for laptop trackpads

 3. **Touch Controls**
    - Touch and drag on mobile devices